smartman1234/chat-with-gpt/README.md

 ### OpenAI

-To get started with Chat with GPT, you will need to add your OpenAI API key on the settings screen.
+To get started with ExtraGPT, you will need to add your OpenAI API key on the settings screen.
 Click "Connect your OpenAI account to get started" on the home page to begin.
 Once you have added your API key, you can start chatting with ChatGPT.

 Your API key is stored only on your device and is never transmitted to anyone except OpenAI.
 Please note that OpenAI API key usage is billed at a pay-as-you-go rate, separate from your ChatGPT subscription.